andandandand/OACC/README.md

 If you make use of results from this calculator, please make sure to visit [How To Cite](http://complexitycalculator.com/HowToCite.html).

-This app extends work by Henrik Singmann and uses the [acss package](https://cran.r-project.org/web/packages/acss/index.html) available at CRAN.
+This app uses the [acss package](https://cran.r-project.org/web/packages/acss/index.html) available at CRAN, and maintained by Henrik Singmann.

 ## License